 The Food Trust requires all vendors to secure tents with weights to prevent accidents.
 Vendors without proper weights will not be allowed to set up a tent.
-Tent weights must weigh 25 pounds each and be tightly secured to each tent leg or where two legs meet.
+Tent weights must weigh at least 25 pounds for each lea and be tightly secured to each tent leg or where two legs meet.
 Vendors must ensure ropes and or straps are secure.
-The Food Trust reserves the right to not allow vendors to set up tents or to ask vendors to take down tents due to high winds.
+The Food Trust reserves the right to raise the minimum weight requirements at certain markets based on location and high winds, and/or may ask vendors to take down tents out of precaution during high wind situations.
 No buckets, glass receptacles or other hazardous or unstable items can be used as weights.
 Any damage incurred or caused by inadequately secured tents will be at the expense of that vendor.
-Each vendor is encouraged to speak with its insurance agent to find out if their liability coverage is adequate to cover the liability of an accident involving a tent at market.
+Each vendor is encouraged to speak with their insurance provider to find out if their coverage is adequate to cover the liability of an accident involving a tent at market.